pendo-io/pendo-mobile-sdk/android/pnddocs/expo_rn.md

 }
 ```

-In the file where the `NavigationContainer` is created,
+In the file where the `NavigationContainer` is created:
 import `WithPendoReactNavigation`:

 ```typescript